-We were in Milwaukee for two days and wanted to explore the best of the city.
-Upon some recommendations from locals, we had a great time.
-Here are some great things to do in Milwaukee with kids in two days.
+We love Milwaukee.
+Having grown up in Chicago, I wish I took more advantage of it.
+It’s clean, easy to get around, affordable, and fun for kids.
+We had a short visit there — just two days — and wanted to explore the best of the city.
+Upon some recommendations from locals, found great things to do in Milwaukee with kids in two days.

 Top 5 things to do Milwaukee with kids in 2 days